What Is a Disney Magic Mobile Service and Do You Really Want to Use It?

 Since the Disney Magic Mobile pass is accessed through an iPhone or Apple watch, guests often get confused between the MagicMobile service and the My Disney Experience app.
 What’s important to understand is that the two are separate services.

-The My Disney Experience (MDE) App provides a number of key functionalities to make your stay more enjoyable.
-You can make dining reservations, explore your resort options, access resort reservations, check bus arrival times, see wait times on attractions, purchase Genie+ and unlock your resort room, to name a few key functionalities.
+The My Disney Experience (MDE) App provides a number of key functionalities to help you plan your vacation and make your stay more enjoyable.
+You can make dining reservations, explore your resort options, access resort reservations, check bus arrival times, see wait times on attractions, purchase or reserVe Multi Pass/Single Pass reservations and unlock your resort room, to name a few key functionalities.

 Plastic Disney World Theme park ticket

-For anyone who traveled to Disney World in the early 2000s, you probably remember the Key to the World Card.
-Disney issued what resembled a credit card to guests, complete with magnetic stripe.
-The card allowed you to scan your way into Disney parks and charge purchases to your room.
+For anyone who traveled to Disney World prior to the advent of MagicBands, or guests who typically stay offsite, you probably are familiar with the Key to the World Card.
+Disney issues what resembled a credit card to guests, complete with magnetic stripe.
+The card allows you to scan your way into Disney parks and charge purchases to your room.

 In essence, a Magic Mobile pass is the same thing as a Key to the World card.
 The only difference is that it sits conveniently in your phone’s digital wallet and you access it through your mobile device.